haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 </a>

 <a class="prompt prompt-question">
-Are the passive residues at the interface in different clusters?
-How is it shown in the HADDOCK score?
+Are the active residues at the interface in the different clusters?
+How is the reflected in the energetics presented in the result page?
 </a>

 **Note:** You can turn on and off a cluster by clicking on its name in the right panel of the PyMOL window.